Getting Started with slk#

 and other slk

-commands fail with connection timeouts.
-When this happens, the packems workflows fails as well.
-Therefore, we propose to run packems only to generate tar balls and to run slk archive
+commands fail with connection timeouts or out of memory errors.
+When this happens, parts of the packems workflow may fail – and failure might be overlooked.
+Therefore, we propose to run packems twice: first, to generate tar balls and, second, to archive the tar balls and to generate an index.
+The second run of packems

 # set some variables for better understanding